Installation Guide 🛠️

 Extract the Archive

-Extract the .zip
+Extract the .zip file:

 Expand-Archive -Path bloader.zip -DestinationPath .